Fireworks: Your Thyroid and EBV Reactivation!

 Since the smoke from these fires is so dangerous, and dioxins alone can reactivate EBV, it is now more important than ever before to invest in a top quality air filtration system for your home that can take on as close to 100% of smoke particles as possible (and mold as well).
 This way, at least at home, you can breathe easily.
 I spend hours outside almost daily in a sanctuary where 2 horses I adopted live, so I have to go home to clean air.

 Our recommendation for the best air purification system that can remove almost 100% of smoke particles (as well as mold, viruses, bacteria, VOCs, etc.) is Austin Air.
 This is why we partnered with the company and they offer our community a hefty 10% discount with the coupon EBVHEROES10.
-Please use this link.
 The best quality to invest in would be the Bedroom Machine model.
+We are super excited to share with you that Austin Air came up with 2 compact models that are much smaller and practical with the same benefits.
+We have just added the 2 new options of the new models to our shop (links below).
+Like the original Austin Air, filter is replaced only every 5 years (links below).
+I would definitely invest into the one with VOC wrap as it handles mold, gas (from your stove, which actually leaks toxins) and smoke particles if you live in the area of wild fires.
+Please use this link to purchase.

 References: